ajency/VV-updated/wp-content/plugins/rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.6.4 =
+= 1.6.9 =
-* Add option to shorten default link length to 20 characters.
-Language update including new German translation.
-Bug fix.
+* Bug fix for error introduced in 1.6.8.

 == Changelog ==
+= 1.6.9 =
+* Bug fix.

+= 1.6.8 =
+* Shrinking cache size to reduce memory problems.
+* Improved diagnostics.
+* Clarified instructions.

+= 1.6.7 =
+* Fix next/prev buttons for v.
+2 of Javascript.
+* Add next/prev `np_pos='tweets'` option to documentation.
+* Fix bug on admin page when `WP_DEBUG` is set.

+= 1.6.6 =
+* Corrected the 16x16 icon to the latest Twitter logo.

+= 1.6.5 =
+* Language update including new Serbian translation.
+Solved an unusual styling problem.

 = 1.6.4 =
 * Bug fix when user name not recognised.